Pegasus Mail: Advanced features

-The drop in usage and funding slowed development, and features that were initially to be included in version 4 were not implemented.
-Some of these features are scheduled for inclusion in version 5.

-Development status

-The development of versions for DOS (MS-DOS and PC DOS 5.0 and higher), Apple Macintosh and 16-bit Windows (Windows 3.1 and higher) stopped in or before 2000.
+Version history

+The early versions of Pegasus were installed on MS-DOS or Mac workstations on a NetWare network (and their Message Handling System (MHS) mail system), and supported only mail between network users; for external (Internet), Mercury for Netware was required.
+A cut-down MHS-only version called FirstMail was bundled with NetWare.

+Early versions used only a proprietary non-standard format (.pmj, .cnm). for mail folders; later versions offer the standard Unix mailbox format (.mbx) as an alternative.

 The latest released versions for DOS (3.50, released in or around June 1999) and 16-bit Windows (3.12b, released on 24 November 1999) are available for download.
 (Version 3.12c for 16-bit Windows was in beta-testing during 2000 but has not been released.)
-The Mac version (2.21 from 1997) can be found on some ftp servers that in the past offered an official Pegasus mirror service.
+The Mac version (2.21 from 1997) can be found on some FTP servers that in the past offered an official Pegasus mirror service.

-Until 2006 all versions of Pegasus Mail were supplied free of charge, and printed user manuals were available for purchase.
-In January 2007 it was announced that distribution and development of Pegasus Mail had ceased due to inadequate financial support from the sale of the manuals.
-Later in the month, due to an avalanche of support from the user community, it was announced that development would resume.
-However, Pegasus Mail would change from freeware to donationware and Mercury would change to a licence for fee for configurations with more than a certain number of email boxes.
-A donation button was added to the website on 1 March 2007.
+Pegasus runs under Linux using the Wine compatibility layer.

+Version 4.x

+Pegasus Mail v4.0 was released at the end of 2001, with "more than 2500 changes or fixes".
+All versions since have been 4.xx; David Harris has been continuously developing v5.0 but it has been delayed.
+Version 5 is slated to have a completely overhauled contactbook and mail folder system.

 A public beta test version of version 4.5 was announced on 3 October 2008 which is stated to be "very complete and stable, but is provided without formal technical support - you should almost certainly apply due diligence testing to it before using it in a production environment".
 The new version has not only been developed further beyond earlier versions, but has been ported from now obsolete v5.02 of Borland C++ to Microsoft Visual Studio 2008, a major undertaking in itself.
-A list of changes and other information is linked from here.

-On 19 June 2009 Harris announced on the Pegasus Mail site that all development of Pegasus Mail and the associated Mercury program could only continue if sufficient users would commit to donating US$50 annually; on 21 July 2009 he said that there had been a good start.

-On 3 July 2009 Pegasus Mail 4.51 and Mercury/32 v4.72 were released.
+On 3 July 2009 Pegasus Mail 4.51.
 On 23 January 2010 Pegasus Mail 4.52 was released, which included improvements for Windows 7.